woodcollin10/woodcollin10/README.md

 # <a href="https://www.linkedin.com/in/woodcollin10/">Collin Wood</a>'s IT and Cybersecurity Project Portfolio 📝

-Information systems fuel my curiosity and provide opportunities to solve complex challenges through hands-on projects.
-My work spans areas such as systems administration, networking, virtualization, cybersecurity, and IT operations, allowing me to explore how technology supports organizations and users.
-I enjoy building practical solutions, learning new technologies, and documenting my work as I continue to develop my technical skills.
-Feel free to explore my projects to see what I have built and the experience I have gained.
+Information systems fuel my curiosity and give me the opportunity to solve real world problems through hands on projects.
+My experience covers systems administration, networking, virtualization, cybersecurity, and IT operations, giving me a better understanding of how technology supports organizations and the people who use it.
+I enjoy building practical solutions, exploring new technologies, troubleshooting challenges, and documenting what I learn along the way.
+Feel free to explore my projects to see what I have built and the skills I have developed through hands on experience.

 ## ⚠️ Vulnerability Management Project